Are you suffering from bloating and painful gas after hysterectomy?

 Do you need help to relieve gas pain now?

-This Pelvic Floor Physiotherapist information will help you relieve painful gas now with:
+This Pelvic Floor Physiotherapist information helps you relieve painful gas with:

-- 10 home solutions for shifting gas after hysterectomy
+- 10 home solutions for passing gas after hysterectomy

-- Know what is causing your gas after hysterectomy
+- Understanding what’s causing your gas pain after hysterectomy

-These simple solutions will help you to avoid wind or gas after hysterectomy treatment, and help alleviate gas pain and discomfort if it does occur.
+These simple solutions will help you to avoid wind or gas after hysterectomy and alleviate gas pain.

-Choose from any or a combination of the following solutions:
+Choose anyone or a combination of the following solutions:

-Placing a warm pack on the abdomen can help to relieve gas pain.
+Placing a warm pack on your abdomen can help to relieve gas pain.

-Check that your warm pack is not to hot before applying it.
+Check that your warm pack isn’t too hot before applying it.
 Place the warm pack over clothing and avoid placing it directly on your skin.

 It’s important to avoid placing warm packs directly over your abdominal hysterectomy wound as sensation around the area may be reduced and healing tissues may be susceptible to tissue burn.